HireAbo/awesome-interview-questions-5000-jobs/Social Sciences/Economics/Behavioral Economist.md

 Welcome to the Behavioral Economist Interview Preparation !
 This resource is designed to help you ace your Behavioral Economist interviews with confidence.

+A Behavioral Economist is a professional who applies principles of psychology and social sciences to study and understand human behavior in economic decision-making processes.
+They examine how individuals and groups make choices and analyze the factors that influence economic behavior.
+Behavioral Economists aim to uncover patterns, biases, and deviations from rationality in economic decision-making, and propose strategies to improve decision-making outcomes.
+They conduct research studies, collect and analyze data, and develop models to predict and explain economic behavior.
+Behavioral Economists work in various sectors, including academia, research institutions, government agencies, and financial institutions, to help inform policy-making, marketing strategies, and investment decisions.

 ## 🚀 Overview

 Whether you're a seasoned Behavioral Economist or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Behavioral Economist interviews to help you prepare and succeed.